In-Data-We-Trust/In-Data-We-Trust.github.io/_posts/2022-09-01-Data-Stacks-Why-They_will-either-make-break-your-company.markdown

 ### Solution 1 - Built for Large Volumes of Real-Time Data Processing

-Data Stack that is built to scale to be able to meet the demands of large volumes with real-time data availability.
+Data Stack that is built to scale to meet the demands of large data volumes with real-time data availability.
 It uses the best in class technologies with the latest tools.

 * **Who needs this?** - Companies that need real-time data at their fingertips for their customers.
 Think of Uber, Amazon, Airbnb etc (**i.e. very few**).
 Data for these organisations ***can not*** be run and processed on a desktop machine
 * **Technologies Used** - A lot of them!
 Resources are needed that are unicorns, experienced and expensive.
 You will need an experienced Full Stack Engineer who has experience working in Data.